-The current Resort Tax Reserve Policy was adopted in 2014 and developed through recommendations from the Budget Advisory Committee and Finance & Citywide Projects.
+The current Resort Tax Reserve Policy was adopted in 2014 and developed through recommendations from the Budget Advisory Committee and Finance & Citywide Projects Committee.
 The Budget Advisory Committee recently reviewed the existing policy at their September 11, 2018 and October 9, 2018 meetings and made a formal motion via an LTC on October 22, 2018 that recommends changes to the policy as shown below.

-The objective of the proposed changes to the policy are to increase the goal of a minimum reserve from three months to six months and create a moving floor where the minimum reserve increases over time until it reaches six months.
+The objectives of the proposed changes to the policy are to increase the goal of a minimum reserve from three months to six months and create a moving floor where the minimum reserve increases over time until it reaches six months.
 The amount of reserve in the minimum reserve is subject to an emergency provision and five-sevenths vote by Commission.
 These changes address the concerns of the Mayor's Blue Ribbon Emergency Response Committee.
+The Resort Tax Reserve is currently funded at the targeted three months of total revenue of the 2% resort tax after having been near the two month minimum reserve for the last two years.